elixir-dx/dx/docs/basics/02_associations.md

 ### has_many

 We can also define predicates based on a `has_many` association.
-Infer generally treats conditions on a list of records like an `Enum.any?` condition:
+Dx generally treats conditions on a list of records like an `Enum.any?` condition:

 ```elixir
 defmodule Todo.List do